St Mary's C of E (Aided) Primary School, Pulborough

 • Dealing with behaviour

-• School Rules - Rewards and Consequences
+• School Rules - Rewards and Consequences - expectations are clear

 • Class charters in all classrooms